thomaslantern/nes-birthday-blast/README.md

 <li>Code that probably isn't optimized, cleverly disguised as a challenge to the reader (that's you!)</li>
 </ul>

 To be frank, there's a lot of new material in this tutorial.
-And if you understood the other four tutorials, there shouldn't be anything here that's too difficult to understand. (more soon...)
+And if you understood the other four tutorials, there shouldn't be anything here that's too difficult to understand.
+The challenge is taking the time to walk through the code step by step and seeing if you can see the logic of the program.
+If you can't see it right away, don't panic!
+You'll get it with practice.
+Just make sure that your fundamentals are strong.
+Do you really understand the different 6502 commands and how they work?
+Do you understand (and are you good at computing) hex, binary, and decimal, converting from one to another?